Product

 3. Highlight Your Difference

+A unique value proposition (UVP) is defined as a clear statement that describes the distinct benefit your company offers that competitors do not.
 You can use your differences to learn how to handle competition in business.

 After completing market research, understand what makes you different from the competition.
 Do you have more ethical sourcing for products?
 Or, maybe your prices are cheaper.
 Perhaps you have an angle to your company's story that could push you above the competition.